Generic Name: Isosorbide dinitrate

 No data are available to suggest physiological maneuvers (e.g., maneuvers to change the pH of the urine) that might accelerate elimination of Isosorbide dinitrate and its active metabolites.
 Similarly, it is not known which, if any, of these substances can usefully be removed from the body by hemodialysis.

-No specific antagonist to the vasodilator effect of Isosorbide dinitrate is known, and no intervention has been subject to controlled studies as a therapy for Isosorbide dinitrate overdose.
+No specific antagonist to the vasodilator effects of Isosorbide dinitrate is known, and no intervention has been subject to controlled studies as a therapy for Isosorbide dinitrate overdose.
 Because the hypotension associated with Isosorbide dinitrate overdose is the result of venodilatation and arterial hypovolemia, prudent therapy in this situation should be directed toward increase in central fluid volume.
 Passive elevation of the patient’s legs may be sufficient, but intravenous infusion of normal saline or similar fluid may also be necessary.